russellemergentai/RAGOpenAIDIR/README.md

-first use of OpenAI with directory load
+use of OpenAI with directory load and RAG interface